magnaprog/magnaprog/README.md

 ## Current Focus
 - Quant trading and research
-- Signal processing with AI/ML and tradictional algorithms
+- Signal processing with AI/ML and traditional statistical learning algorithms
 - Agentic systems and platforms
 - Open to: research collabs and industry roles in AI/ML